-- 1. Notification should be made immediately to the Program Manager(s), the Director of the service provided, and the Asst.
-Vice President of Health, Wellness and Community Services. - 2.
-A report must be made to Adult Protective Services immediately.
+1. Notification should be made immediately to the Program Manager(s), the Director of the service provided, the Asst.
+Vice President of Programs and the VP of Compliance and Operations.

+2. A report must be made to Adult Protective Services immediately.
 911 should be called immediately for emergency situations.
-See attached Adult Protective Services map/listing with county appropriate contact information.
-The Indiana State Hotline is available at 1-800-992-6978 if needed. - 3.
-For individuals receiving services through Bureau of Developmental Disabilities Services (B.D.D.S.) a report to B.D.D.S should be completed within 24 hours of knowledge of the incident or suspicion of battery, neglect, or exploitation.
-B.D.D.S follow up reports will be completed by the responsible party (Waiver Case Manager, Group Home Provider, B.D.D.S.
-Service Coordinator) at least every seven days until B.D.D.S determines that the incident is resolved.
-See Program Procedure #53 for reporting an incident to B.D.D.S.
+The Indiana State Hotline is available at 1-800-992-6978 if needed.

+3. For individuals receiving services through Bureau of Disabilities Services (B.D.S.) a report to B.D.S should be completed within 24 hours of knowledge of the incident or suspcicion of battery, neglect, or exploitation.
+B.D.S follow up reports will be completed by the responsible party (Waiver Case Manager, Group Home Provider, B.D.S.
+Service Coordinator) at least every seven days until B.D.S determines that the incident is resolved.
+See Program Procedure #53 for reporting an incident to B.D.S.

-- 4. An internal investigation will be completed (see Program Procedure #56). - 5.
-For physical injuries, color photographs of the person's injuries should be taken when possible, dated and documented.
+4. An internal investigation will be completed (see Program Procedure #56).

+5. For physical injuries, color photographs of the person's injuries should be taken when possible, dated and documented.
 These should be placed in an envelope and sealed, marked with the individual's name, date of incident, and program.
-These should then be maintained in the office of the Asst.
-Vice President of Health, Wellness and Community Services with reports. - 6.
-All phone calls, communication, or other follow up pertaining to the situation should be documented in the electronic file.
+These should then be maintained in the office of the Vice President of Compliance & Operations with reports.

+6. All phone calls, communication, or other follow up pertaining to the situation should be documented in the electronic file.